-Surrounded by Malaysia and the Chinese Sea, Negara Brunei Darussalam seems to be a dot on the map of Borneo.
+Surrounded by equatorial rainforest and the Chinese Sea, Negara Brunei Darussalam appears like a tiny dot on the map of Borneo.
 However, the size of the country is not equal to its wealth and international importance.
-This tiny coastal “Oil Sultanate” is ruled by one of the richest people on earth and the country has endless resources.
-Due to its strict Muslim rules travelling is not intensely popular here, yet there are enchanting views within Brunei`s boundaries.
-Exotic beaches, tropical rainforest and opulent Islamic architecture will surely amaze.
+This tiny coastal “Oil Sultanate”, ruled by one of the richest people on earth, has endless resources.

 BANDAR SERI BEGAWAN – THE CAPITAL CITY